puzzmo-com/blog.puzzmo.com/content/posts/2024/07/31/puzzmo-constructors/index.md

 For the past eight weeks, I have been working closely with Brooke on various Cross|word tasks.
 I have had the opportunity to observe and take part in all the work that goes into publishing Puzzmo Cross|words, and even try my hand at constructing!
 You can read more about my reflections on [reviewing submissions](https://link.mailer.puzzmo.com/view/652eb296b069b512940514d1lb7eq.dw4/d9fa12e7), [editing](https://link.mailer.puzzmo.com/view/652eb296b069b512940514d1levfb.hr0/0f032ecf), [co-constructing my first puzzle](https://link.mailer.puzzmo.com/view/6606d36670a6f5f63c022f93lggf6.mz5/addffddb), [writing hints](https://link.mailer.puzzmo.com/view/652eb296b069b512940514d1ldbgg.gz8/a7ce782c), and [test solving and fact checking](https://link.mailer.puzzmo.com/view/6606d36670a6f5f63c022f93li4y2.oil/b70da9cc) in more detail in my past newsletters.

 While working for Puzzmo, it has become clear to me that its approach to crosswords, and games in general, is special.
-I asked Zach Gage, the lead designer and one of the Puzzmo co-founders, about this approach.
+I asked Zach Gage, the Creative Director and one of the co-founders of Puzzmo, about this approach.

 One of Puzzmo’s main priorities is for “anybody at any skill level to be able to play and win any game they choose to play,” Zach said over Slack DM.
 In carrying out this goal, “one of the most important jobs Puzzmo has is telling players that they are smart and they are able to play puzzle games and that these games are for them.”